infosecn1nja/Red-Teaming-Toolkit/README.md

 * **macro_pack** is a tool by @EmericNasi used to automatize obfuscation and generation of MS Office documents, VB scripts, and other formats for pentest, demo, and social engineering assessments. https://github.com/sevagas/macro_pack
 * **StarFighters** a JavaScript and VBScript Based Empire Launcher. https://github.com/Cn33liz/StarFighters
 * **nps_payload** this script will generate payloads for basic intrusion detection avoidance.
 It utilizes publicly demonstrated techniques from several different sources. https://github.com/trustedsec/nps_payload
-* **Social Engineering Payloads** is a collection of generic payloads for red team and social engineering assessments. https://github.com/t3ntman/Social-Engineering-Payloads
+* **SocialEngineeringPayloads** a collection of social engineering tricks and payloads being used for credential theft and spear phishing attacks.. https://github.com/bhdresh/SocialEngineeringPayloads
 * **The Social-Engineer Toolkit** is an open-source penetration testing framework designed for social engineering. https://github.com/trustedsec/social-engineer-toolkit
 * **Phishery** is a Simple SSL Enabled HTTP server with the primary purpose of phishing credentials via Basic Authentication.  https://github.com/ryhanson/phishery
 * **PowerShdll** run PowerShell with rundll32.
 Bypass software restrictions. https://github.com/p3nt4/PowerShdll